pnguyen72/2522lab6/README.md

-How to import MySQl data:
+How to import MySQL data:

 1. Create a local MySQL database.